ionic-enterprise/tutorials/docs/native-solutions/auth-connect/vue/getting-started.md

 </CH.Code>

-If we have an `AuthResult` we will assume that we are authenticated.
+If we have an `AuthResult` with an access token we will assume that we are authenticated.
 The authentication session _could_ be expired or otherwise invalid, but we will work on handling that in other tutorials.

 ---